Skip to Content

 Step 5: Apply pressure

-Step 6: Use correct time and pressure
+Step 6: Use the correct time and pressure

 Step 7: Drain the tank

-Once the cycle has been completed, the cylinder must be fully drained, then the industrial vacuum pump must be used to remove excess solution from the wood which is returned to the work solution storage tank.
+Once the cycle has been completed, the cylinder must be fully drained; then, the industrial vacuum pump must be used to remove excess solution from the wood, which is returned to the work solution storage tank.

 Step 8: Remove excess preservatives